fastapi/fastapi/docs/en/docs/tutorial/extra-models.md

 We could do better.

 We can declare a `UserBase` model that serves as a base for our other models.
-And then we can make subclasses of that model that inherit its attributes (type declarations, validation, etc).
+And then we can make subclasses of that model that inherit its attributes (type declarations, validation, etc.).

 All the data conversion, validation, documentation, etc. will still work as normally.